MWang93/Prepare/ProductQuestion.md

 - ability to retain current users

 #### 9. Novelty effect
+- definition: users use more a product whenit is new.
-A good proxy to check for novelty effect is: only consider users for which it was the first experience on the site.
+- how its effect: a good proxy to check for novelty effect is: only consider users for which it was the first experience on the site.
 First time users are obviously not affected by novelty effect.

 #### 10. Insrumental variable vs Proxy variable
 - An instrumental variable is used to help estimate a causal effect (or to alleviate measurement error).